 Paraprofessionals who only serve as translators or who only conduct parental involvement activities must have a secondary diploma or its equivalent but do not have to meet the additional requirements.

-- A Program Specialist certificate is required to teach ELD or imbed ELD instruction at the PK-12 grade level.
+- An ESL Program Specialist certificate is required to teach ELD or imbed ELD instruction at the PK-12 grade level.

-- See CSPG 68 for guidance on the ESL Program Specialist certificate.
+- See CSPG 68 for additional guidance on the ESL Program Specialist certificate and staffing ESL programs.

 Must LEAS continue to report highly qualified data elements?